 The Case made it to the New Jersey Supreme Court, where the Plaintiff received a favorable decision.
 The Court found that Plaintiff’s injury was compensable, and rejected the determination that the event was a social or recreational activity.
 The Court further explained, that even if the event was social or recreational in nature, the Claimant would nevertheless be entitled to workers’ compensation benefits, because her attendance and volunteering at the event was a regular incident of employment, meaning she was doing the same tasks at the event that she regularly completed in her daily job.
 Further, the event produced a benefit to the employer beyond improvement in employee health and morale.
 This is the two-part test, provided by the Worker’s Compensation statute, outlining what is required to collect workers’ compensation benefits outside of the normal employment environment.

 In overturning the Appellate Division’s decision, the Court protected the rights of employed individuals who engage in good deeds, to the benefit of their employer.
-In the end, the Plaintiff was able to recover her workers’ compensation benefits owed to her.
+In the end, the Plaintiff was able to recover her workers compensation benefits owed to her.
 Simply because you may have been hurt outside of the normal work environment does not automatically disqualify you from receiving benefits under your employer’s workers’ compensation policy.
 There are instances, such as this, where injuries are compensable under an employer’s workers’ compensation policy.
-If you have been injured at work, feel free to contact Ward, Shindle & Hall for a consultation.